front-commerce/developers.front-commerce.com/source/docs/advanced/payments/custom-payment-information.md

 ## Updating an existing method Additional Data

-Sometimes you may need to add an extra field to additional data of an existing payment method.
-To do so you need to first find if this payment method already has an `AdditionalDataComponent` registered.
-In case it does not have an `AdditionalDataComponent` registered what was in [Display a custom input for a payment method](#Display-a-custom-input-for-a-payment-method) will work fine.
-On the other hand if it has `AdditionalDataComponent` defined you can override the `AdditionalDataComponent` for that method and add your custom modifications there.
+Sometimes you may need to add an extra field to the additional data of an existing payment method.
+You first need to check if this payment method already has an `AdditionalDataComponent` registered.
+- [x] If `AdditionalDataComponent` has been registered, you should then override the `AdditionalDataComponent` and add your custom modifications.
+- [ ] If no `AdditionalDataComponent` is registered, you can then follow the [Display a custom input for a payment method](#Display-a-custom-input-for-a-payment-method) docs.

 ## Adding a field to all payment methods